Declining Photosynthesis Threatens Human Life

 01/19/2021

-Aside from producing the planets food and energy photosynthesis performs a number of functions vital to human life.
-It fuels the small water cycle which is responsible for 40% of our rainfall and it is the planets air conditioner, cooling the planet down as billions of litres of water are transpired into the atmosphere every day.
-The Amazon River is massive but every day the Amazon's plants transpire more water into the atmosphere than flows down the river!
+Aside from producing the planets food and energy photosynthesis drives a number of cycles vital to humans being able to live on planet earth.
+It fuels the carbon cycle, the nutrient cycle, the nitrogen cycles and the small water cycle.
+The small water cycle is responsible for about 40% of our rainfall and it is also the planets "air conditioner", cooling the planet down via the latent heat of evaporation as billions of litres of water are transpired into the atmosphere every day.
+The Amazon River is massive but every day the Amazon's plants transpire more water in the form of water vapour into the atmosphere than flows down the Amazon River!

-As photosynthesis is reduced down goes our food production, down goes our rainfall and up goes the planet's temperature.
+As photosynthesis is reduced down goes our food production, down slow the critical cycles and goes up goes the planet's temperature.
 Simply put without sufficient photosynthesis the Earth cannot support human life.

-If we do not set about a process of maximising photosynthesis while minimising inputs we, the human race, will soon no longer be able to survive on the planet.
-The only way we can do this is if we produce our food in a way that is regenerative.
+If we do not set about a process of maximising photosynthesis while minimising inputs we, the human race, will soon no longer be able to live on the planet.
+The only way we can do this is if we produce our food in a way that regenerates the soil-plant ecosystem.

 The importance of regenerative agriculture is highlighted in a major biodiversity study by the WWF.
 Without changing the way we produce food there is no turning round of the current downward trend, we have to have both conservation areas and produce food in a way that is friendly to planet in order to stop the downward spiral.